L2NE-dev/L2NE-dev/AUTHOR.md

 - Learning the basics of social engineering
 - Mastering NLP techniques and psychological mechanisms of propaganda
 - Gaining knowledge in the field of ethical hacking and information security

+## ❄️ Why progress too slowly? 🐌🐢

+- Lack of energy and resources to realize all plans
+- Feelings of exhaustion and decreased motivation
+- Difficulty in distributing and concentrating attention
+- Need to find ways to maintain/recover strength
+- Signs of emotional burnout
+- Influence of perfectionist attitudes
+- High levels of stress and tension
+- Difficulty maintaining balance between different areas of life